The story of my grandmother, Mahin Banu (Persian for “lady like the moon”). Written in three vignettes, No. 2.

 One day, Mahin got it into her head to thread Shuku’s sideburns off.
 When Shuku resisted, Mahin Banu bit her so hard that the child’s purple-faced screams looped around the entire house, into the courtyard, and all the way down to the almond grove, where Asqar Aqa’s mother lay snoring after having raided the fuzzy, green almonds all day.

-Dizzy and disgruntled, Khanum Bozorg hurried into the kitchen, only to find Shuku there all by herself, her little arm already speckled in a ring of bruises and coated with saliva.
 There was no doubt in her mind that this was Mahin Banu’s work.
-She searched the entire house for her daughter-in-law, who upon finding that her bite had inspired such shrieks, had tucked herself away in her bedroom armoire.
+She searched the entire house for her daughter-in-law, who upon finding that her bite had inspired such shrieks, had tucked herself away in a cupboard in her bedroom.

 “You’re crazy!
 Your temper!
-It’s out of control!” shouted Khanum Bozorg, not the least bit surprised to find her son’s wife folded up in the armoire among the towels and the bed sheets.
+It’s out of control!” shouted Khanum Bozorg, not the least bit surprised to find her son’s wife folded up in the cupboard among the towels and the bed sheets.
 “She’s a child; a human being, not a plaything!”
 And with that, she slammed the cupboard door shut and collected Shuku in her scarves, spoiling her for the remainder of the day with pretty white muslin dresses, rice cookies and strings of teeny tiny pearls.

 written by Alaleh Mohajerani